Hanalei, Hawaii

 Hanalei is a census-designated place (CDP) in Kauaʻi County, Hawaii, United States.
-The population was estimated at 299 as of 2019.
+As of the 2020 census, Hanalei had a population of 444.
 Hanalei means "lei making" in Hawaiian.
 Alternatively, the name Hanalei also means "crescent bay" and may be indicative of the shape of Hanalei Bay.
 Hanalei can also be translated as lei valley, referring to the rainbows that color the valley and encircle Hanalei like a wreath.

 Geography

-Hanalei is located at (22.206653, -159.500713), near the mouth of the Hanalei River on Kauai's north shore.
+Hanalei is located at (22.206653, -159.500713), near the mouth of the Hanalei River on Kauaʻi's north shore.
 It is bordered to the east by Princeville.

 According to the United States Census Bureau, the CDP has an area of 1.84 km2, of which 1.69 km2 are land and 0.15 km2 are water.
 The total area is 8.17% water.

 History

 Hanalei was densely populated in ancient times, boasting a thriving indigenous community that produced an abundance of food from both terrestrial and marine sources.
 The earliest inhabitants of Hanalei cultivated substantial quantities of taro, bananas, breadfruit, sweet potatoes, yams, and coconuts.
 With the arrival of foreigners in Hawaii, new agricultural endeavors were introduced.
 During the first half of the 19th century, Hanalei became a significant supplier of various crops, including mulberry leaves, coffee, tobacco, cotton, rice, sugarcane, citrus fruits, peaches, pineapples, bananas, dates, tamarinds, guava, potatoes, plantains, cabbage, lettuce, and other agricultural products.